 - Eat oily fish, such as salmon, twice per week.

-- Choose lean cuts of meat, trim all visible fat and throw away the fat that cooks out of the meat.
+- Limit red meats.
+If you choose to eat red meats, select lean cuts of meat.
+Trim all visible fat and throw away the fat that cooks out of the meat.

 - Remove the skin from poultry.